verblefanboy/official-skid-list/README.md

 # Official Skid List
-Koolotta - Dramaalert Dev, abyss, virtue and 13 different clients in one.\n
+Koolotta - Dramaalert Dev, abyss, virtue and 13 different clients in one.

 ThatN3RD - Memenight Dev, XIV, virtue and 40 different clients in one.